-Guide de la bonne cuisine is one of my favourite French (old) cookbooks.
-It was written in the 19th-century, but this book contains loads of recipes that you will still find unchanged in the modern kitchen.
+Guide de la bonne cuisine is one of my favorite French (old) cookbooks.
+It was written in the 19th-century, but this book contains many recipes that you will still find unchanged in the modern kitchen.
 French onion soup is the perfect comfort food after a long cold day or when you want something extra for lunch.

 - 6 large onions, peeled and thinly sliced

 - 2l (1 ½ cups) beef stock

 - Melt the butter and add the onions and a pinch of salt.